Charlton Press: The Charlton Press – legacy

 Bill Cross kept The Charlton Press Canadian, with all production, and printing done in Canada.
 Initial publishing was done by Best Books, a Toronto outfit whose printing plant was based in Peterborough.
 When Transcontinental (currently named TC Transcontinental), a publishing company whose main printing operations were based in Quebec, bought out Best Books, Cross continued the business relationship.
 Part of Cross' consideration in keeping The Charlton Press printed in Canada was due to his concerns over quality control.

 Building on the legacy of Jim Charlton's catalogue, Bill Cross also reconceptualized the coin catalogue to include more historical detail, photographs of coins and bills from their original line drawings, and rewrote and reorganized the catalogue.
 Since the early days of Jim Charlton's difficulties in printing images of bank notes, organizations such as the Royal Canadian Mint have now been cooperative with providing images of new releases based on an equitable trading system whereby The Charlton Press provides The Charlton Standard Catalogue of Canadian Coins, Volume I and Volume II to the mint.
-While The Charlton Press used to purchase one each of the non-circulating collector and maple leaf coins to photograph for their catalogues, their extensive network relationships with dealers and collectors has ensured that the catalogues will remain current with the latest release of product photographs.
+While The Charlton Press used to purchase one each of the non-circulating collector and maple leaf coins to photograph for their catalogues, their extensive network relationships with dealers and collectors have ensured that the catalogues will remain current with the latest release of product photographs.